Is the WFU Masters in Counseling program nationally ranked?

 How will the field experiences work?

-All Counseling students (Reynolda Campus and Online Campus) will be required to complete a 165-hour practicum and a 600-hour internship.
-Those experiences will be in schools or mental health agencies that have been screened by the Department of Counseling.
-All students will have the same course requirements and will receive supervision from both site and faculty supervisors.
+All of our counseling students (On campus and Online) are required to complete a 165-hour practicum and a 600-hour internship.
+Depending on which track the student chooses, the clinical experiences will be either in schools or clinical mental health sites.
+All sites must be screened and approved by the Department of Counseling.
+Students will receive clinical supervision from both site and University supervisors.

 Is summer school required?

 Yes, students in the Reynolda Campus Counseling program must attend the first session of summer school between the two years.

 Online Counseling students take classes year-round, including summers.